 Article II.
 Purpose

-Said organization is formed exclusively for social and educational purposes under 501 c7 of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Said organization is formed exclusively for social and educational purposes under 501(c)7 of the Internal Revenue Code, or corresponding section of any future iterations of the aforementioned section of the federal tax code.

-Historical research and documentation of surviving cars.
+- Historical research and documentation of surviving cars;

-Reproduction of necessary parts not currently available.
+- Facilitate reproduction of necessary parts not currently available;

-To afford members such benefits and privileges, as it may be possible to arrange.
+- To afford members such benefits and privileges as it may be possible to arrange.